LucardoNL/NFC-Registrator/readme.md

 * [NFCpy 0.13.2](https://nfcpy.readthedocs.io/en/latest/)

 ### Running
 To run the app, you will need to replace the built in driver for the USB NFC reader with a more generic winUSB driver.
-I use [Zadig](http://zadig.akeo.ie/) for this step.
+You could use a tool like [Zadig](http://zadig.akeo.ie/) for this step.

 Additionally, for generating an executable [libusb-win32](https://sourceforge.net/projects/libusb-win32/) is required.
 Place the `libusb1.0.dll` file in the root folder of the application.